l-gorman/legume-choice-docs/source/legume-choice-app.md

 # Using the App

-This section provides an overview of how to get started with the LegumeCHOICE app.
+This section provides an overview of how to get started with the legumeCHOICE app.
 The app can be viewed and downloaded [here](https://l-gorman.github.io/legume-choice-client/).
 To download the application, visit the page.
 To the right of the URL (in the search bar) there should be a button to download in the app.
 If you are having trouble downloading the app, try updating your browser.

 When using the app, you will be directed to the "information" page.
 We recommend reading the description of the tool, and downloading the original guide.
 To navigate between different parts of the application, open the menu using the button in the top-left corner.
 The pages are arranged in the order that the data should be collected (i.e. begin at the top and work your way down through each item).

 Note that there is a toolbar at the top of the page with the categories "Project", "Project Information", "Legume Information", "Data Entry", and "Results".
 Each category should be followed by "?".
 "Project" will be followed by the project name, once it is entered by the user.
 The remaining categories will be marked as complete when the user visits each of the pages.
 When all of the categories are ticked, the user is able to submit their data to the legumeCHOICE database.

+The sections below describe how to enter data for the application.
+For more domain information on the principals behind the application and how to conduct the focus-group, please refer to the [focus group](focus-group) section.

 ## Project Information